proofgeist/fm-webviewer-bridge/README.md

 ## Credits and History
 The techniques used in this module are not new.
 Some of them date back almost 10 years.
 I presented at DevCon on this topic back when 8.5 shipped.
 The techniques have changed over the years as Internet explorer improved.
 I am not sure who first discovered using onHashChange or using an a tag to call an fmp script.
 I am pretty sure that Jason Young at Seedcode was the first one to use the clipboard as a way to get around the URL length limit.

 Beezwax has also done lots of stuff in this area.
-Their fmAJAX project and blog posts about it are good source material and informed some of the decisions I made when buulding this module.
+Their fmAJAX project and blog posts about it are good source material and informed some of the decisions I made when building this module.

 * https://github.com/beezwax/FMAjax
 * https://blog.beezwax.net/2015/09/18/fmajax-and-filemaker-web-viewers/